IIIF/api/source/presentation/4.0/index.md

 ### Showing and hiding resources

-An activating annotation has two additional optional properties:

-* `enables`: For each Annotation or AnnotationPage in the value, remove the 'hidden' behavior if it has it.
-* `disables`: For each Annotation or AnnotationPage in the value, add the 'hidden' behavior if it does not have it.

-If the values are the `id` properties of painting annotations that paint models, `enables` makes them visible and `disables` hides them.
-If they paint Lights, `enables` turns them on and `disables` turns them off.

-For Lights and Models in a Scene, `enables` is equivalent to the Light or Model being activated (i.e., being the `body` of the activating annotation), because no _additional_ processing behavior is provided by this specification.
-For Cameras, `enables` removes the "hidden" `behavior` (allows the Camera to be used), but does not by itself make the Camera the active viewport.

-For many use cases, the activating annotations don't need bodies.
 The following example demonstrates a light switch that can be toggled on and off:

 ```jsonc
 {